 Total solar eclipses

-If you enjoyed reading this article about dynamic data visualization, you should read these as well:
+If you liked this article about dynamic data visualization, you should check out this article about text data visualization.